jonteohr/VIPRespawns/README.md

 Then execute command in server console:
 `sm plugins load viprespawn`

+To mod the plugin you will need the `colors` include.

 ## Configuration
 The config-file is located in `root/csgo/cfg/sourcemod/viprespawns.cfg`.
 In there you can change some options.
 For now, you can only change the amount of respawns per map is allowed.